facundh23/RickAndMortuJump/README.md

-# Reto Hackathon Jump To Digital :computer:
+# Hackathon Jump To Digital :computer:

 ## Challenge set in order to participate in the Jump To digital hackathon.It consists in the consumption of an external API and its visualization. :zap: